willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 <details>
 <summary>Limits of this analogy</summary>
 <p>Analogies can be become strained.
 The gravity analogy becomes strained because charged particles are not the same as rolling balls in one very important way.
-The balls do not repel each other, whereas electrons strongly repel each other.
-A bunch of balls rolling down a hill does not behave exactly the same as a dense crowd of electrons.
-Once you get deeper into electronics, a good plan is to start thinking about how charges act in terms of the laws of electricity instead of by analogy to gravity.
-A complete derivation of voltage is developed in the tutorial on Electrostatics.</p>
+The rolling balls do not repel each other, but electrons strongly repel each other.
+Balls rolling down a hill do not behave exactly the same as a crowd of electrons.</p>

+<p>As you get deeper into electronics, you will begin thinking about voltage in terms of the laws of electricity instead of an analogy to gravity.
+A complete derivation of voltage is is pretty hard.
+We talk about it at the end of the [Electrostatics]({{ site.baseurl }}{% link _topics/topic-electrostatics.md %}) section.</p>

 <p>If you come across an analogy that improves your understanding, by all means, embrace it.
 But don't love it too much, or too long.</p>
 </details>